Dilations, inclusions of matrix convex sets, and completely positive maps: Introduction

 Matrix ranges are ideally suited to describe the possible images of a $d$-tuple under UCP maps.
 This was established by Arveson in the singly generated case, and easily extends to the multivariable situation.
 We use this to obtain, in Section \ref{sec:UCP}, complete descriptions of when a $d$-tuple of operators can be mapped onto another by a UCP map, or a completely contractive positive (CCP) or completely contractive (CC) map.
 The basic result is that there is a UCP map as in Problem \ref{prob:interpolation} if and only if $\cW(B) \subseteq \cW(A)$, where $\cW(A)$ and $\cW(B)$ denote the matrix ranges of $A$ and $B$, respectively (see Theorem \ref{thm:ExistUCP_matRan}).
 This generalizes results of many authors regarding Problem \ref{prob:interpolation} \cite{AG15a, AG15b, CJW04, HJRW12, HKM13, HLPS12, J12, LP11}.

 The results we obtain in Section \ref{sec:UCP} show that the matrix range $\cW(A)$ of a tuple of operators $A$ is a complete invariant of the operator system $S_A$ generated by $A$.
-It is natural to ask to what extent a $d$-tuple of operators is determined by its matrix range.
-This problem is taken up in Section \ref{sec:minimality}.
-We show that a $d$-tuple $A$ of compact operators can always be compressed to a minimal tuple that has the same matrix range.
-We characterize minimal tuples of compact operators in terms of their multiplicity and C*-envelope, and show that a minimal tuple of compact operators is determined by its matrix range up to unitary equivalence.
-We also treat the opposite case of a $d$-tuple of operators that generates a C*-algebra with no compact operators.
+It is natural to ask to what extent a $d$-tuple of operators is determined by its matrix range, and this problem was resolved by Arveson in the finite-dimensional case \cite{ArvChoquet3}.
+For tuples of compact operators, this problem is taken up in Section \ref{sec:minimality}.
+Under a nonsingularity assumption, we show that a $d$-tuple $A$ of compact operators can always be compressed to a minimal tuple that has the same matrix range.
+We characterize minimal tuples of nonsingular compact operators in terms of their multiplicity and C*-envelope, and we show that a nonsingular minimal tuple of compact operators is determined by its matrix range up to unitary equivalence.
+We also consider $d$-tuples of operators that generate C*-algebras with no compact operators.
 When combining our approach with Voiculescu's Weyl-von Neumann Theorem, we show that under suitable circumstances related to multiplicity, the matrix range determines a $d$-tuple up to approximate unitary equivalence.